 |Small (fewer than 2,000 full-time students)||$3,600-$5,400||$3,600-$4,200||$3,600-$5,400||Yes|

-- Country Food Processing Methods: This two-week course teaches participants to process country food, including the preservation of wild meat and fish, to meet commercial standards.
+- Country Food-Processing Methods: This two-week course teaches participants to preserve wild meat and fish, and to meet commercial standards.

 - Environment and Natural Resources Technology Diploma: By combining Western and traditional Indigenous knowledge, students prepare for careers in natural resources and environmental management.

 - Personal Support Worker

 - Trades and Industrial Training